 The requirements say that for the Person 1 query entity, one condition (year of birth) must be met, and there are two groups where one of the member conditions must be met.
 For the query entity to match a record, all three (the lone condition and the two groups) must be true.
 Therefore, the default setting for the top-level condition group - Meets all of these conditions - is appropriate here.

-4. Click the Actions button Actions button next to Family Name.
+Click the Actions button next to Family Name.
 From the popup menu, click Duplicate.
 A copy of the condition is added to the group.

 Because you're working inside a "Meets at least one..." group, the new condition is prefixed with OR.
 Amend the name in the text field to Steele.